NZRichard/OpenCore-Install-Guide/extras/spoof.md

 * Increased input latency.
 * Refresh rate cap.

 If your motherboard only has an HDMI connector for the IGPU, the maximum refresh rate for spec 2.1 is [120Hz](https://www.hdmi.org/spec21Sub/EightK60_FourK120).
 This assumes your board and monitor are of the same spec.
-This means your 144Hz monitor is only seeing a maximum of 120Hz as determined by the hardware.
+This means your 144Hz monitor refreshes at a maximum of up to 120Hz depending the hardware.
 This limitation *does not* apply if your board has a DP connector for the IGPU.

 If you have more than two GPUs (AMD, Nvidia and Intel), this setting is limited.
-A monitor connected to the AMD GPU means Windows will only allow you to select the AMD GPU or the Intel IGPU.
-The Nvidia GPU will not show.
+A monitor connected to the AMD GPU in Windows can only be set to AMD GPU or the Intel IGPU.
+The Nvidia GPU cannot be selected.
 In a future version of Windows, this [limitation is removed](https://pureinfotech.com/windows-10-21h1-new-features/#:~:text=Graphics%20settings).

 As a recommendation, if you use both operating systems equally and prefer no downsides, your best option is an HDMI or DP switch.